CivicActions/guidebook/docs/03-policies/benefits.md

 **These benefits are prorated for anyone working fewer than 40 hours a week*

-Coming soon: mental health resources
+Coming soon: mental health resources.

 If you have any questions, contact Sofia.